Your shopping cart is empty!

 Nourish Your Body

 Please don’t eat on the move.
-It doesn’t take long to eat a nourishing breakfast, something that supports your mind and body for the morning ahead.
-Try not to over caffeinate or fill up your body with unnecessary stodgy foods that are high in carbohydrates and will only have you reaching for the sugar when you get to work!
+It doesn’t take long to eat a healthy nourishing breakfast, something that supports your mind and body for the morning ahead.
+Try not to fill up on caffeine and foods that are high in carbohydrates because they’ll only have you reaching for the sugar when you get to work!
 If you can, then spend a few slow minutes enjoying your food but don’t worry too much if some days eating a piece of fruit in the solace of your car is all you can manage - the goal is progress not perfection!

 AUTHOR: LEANNA DOOLIN

 Co – Founder of holistic skincare brand, Pure Thoughts and advocate for women finding pause in their day to breathe deeply, give thanks and reconnect to what matters.
 Loves early mornings, dogs and books that you can’t put down.